ucd-os-blue-s18/pintos/DOC_P1.md

 >> A1: Copy here the declaration of each new or changed `struct' or
 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
-Identify the purpose of each in 25 words or less.
+Identify the purpose of each in 25 words or less. struct list sleep_list;
+//This holds a list of all sleeping threads sorted by wake-up time. int64_t wake_up_time
+//This is part of the thread struct and holds a wake up time for a thread list_elem sleep_elem
+//This is also part of the thread struct and holds place in the sleep lists semaphore sleep_sema
+//Part of thread struct.
+Used to track wake up time.

 ---- ALGORITHMS ----

 >> A2: Briefly describe what happens in a call to timer_sleep(),
 >> including the effects of the timer interrupt handler.
+//When timer_sleep is called first, a wake up time is calculated.
+Then
+//an Assert confirms interrupts are turned on.
+Then the thread variables are updated and the thread is added to the sleep list in order of its wake up time.
+Finally sema_down() is called on the thread's sleep_sema.

 >> A3: What steps are taken to minimize the amount of time spent in
 >> the timer interrupt handler?
+As the list of sleeping threads is ordered the interrupt only needs to check the minimum number of threads.

 ---- SYNCHRONIZATION ----

 >> A4: How are race conditions avoided when multiple threads call
 >> timer_sleep() simultaneously?
+//This is not handled currently.

 >> A5: How are race conditions avoided when a timer interrupt occurs
 >> during a call to timer_sleep()?
+//This is not handled currently.

 ---- RATIONALE ----

 >> A6: Why did you choose this design?
 In what ways is it superior to
 >> another design you considered?
+//This seemed to allow the minimum extra data to be stored while still allowing the list to be sorted in a way that made the interrupt efficient.

 			 PRIORITY SCHEDULING
 			 ===================